itguyabhiyan-codingtocybersecurity/Python-Programming-Basic-To-Advance-By-Abhiyan-Shrestha/README.md

 # This coding is done by Abhiyan Shrestha

-In this i have upload basic to advance of core python programming that is based on cmd with no graphics used as it is important learn before progessing to cyber security domain works.
+In this i have upload basic to advance of core python programming that is based on cmd with no graphics used as it is important to learn before progessing to cyber security domain works.